sumukhathrey/Verilog_ASIC_Design/index.md

 	    endcase
    end
    ```

-	> NOTE - Latches are only generated with combinational always blocks.
-Sequential always block will never generate a latch.
+ <span style="color:red"> Note: Latches are only generated with combinational always blocks.
+Sequential always block will never generate a latch.</span>
 ---